Sialitech/label-siali/docs/source/tutorials/nemo_asr.md

   <TextArea name="answer" transcription="true" toName="audio" rows="4" editable="true" maxSubmissions="1" />
 </View>
 ```
-10. In your project settings, open the Machine Learning page in the Label Studio UI.
+10. In your project settings, open the Machine Learning page in the Siali Label UI.

 !!! note
     It takes some time to download models from the NeMo engine.
-The Label Studio UI might hang until the models finish automatically downloading.
+The Siali Label UI might hang until the models finish automatically downloading.

 11. Click **Add Model** and add the ML backend using this URL: `http://localhost:9090`.